joseTamezPena/RISKPLOTS/README.md

     -   What is the level of significance?

-If the risk are not calibrated FRESA.CAD provides the following functions to adjust the index probabilities to match the observed rate of events.
+If the probability of risk are not well calibrated FRESA.CAD provides the following functions to adjust the index probabilities to match the observed rate of events.

 -   `FRESA.CAD::CoxRiskCalibration()`